The Mount School, York: History

 The school, under the name Trinity Lane (or York) Quaker Girls' School, was founded in 1785 by Yorkshire Quaker, Esther Tuke, wife of William Tuke.

 In 1831, Esther and William's grandson Samuel Tuke, along with William Alexander, Thomas Backhouse and Joseph Rowntree, moved the school to Castlegate House with Hannah Brady registered as the superintendent (1831-42).
 She was followed by Elizabeth Brady (1842-47), Eliza Stringer (1847-1853), and Rachel Tregelles (1853-1862), who oversaw the move of the school to its current premises, The Mount, in 1856.

 In 1866, Lydia Rous returned from her work with the Underground Railroad during the American Civil War to become the new superintendent, eventually retiring in 1879.

 From 1890 to 1902, Lucy Harrison was identified as the headmistress of The Mount; Harrison endeavoured to bring many of the conventions of the school in line with contemporary norms at the time, particularly those surrounding health and wellbeing.

 From 1946 to 1966, Margery Willoughby was the head teacher.
+On 24 June 1983, the 19th-century block of the school was designated a Grade II listed building.